H-TayyarMadabushi/AStitchInLanguageModels/README.md

 ## Extended Noun Compound Senses Dataset

 We also provide an [Extended Noun Compound Senses dataset](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/Extended_Noun_Compound_Senses_Dataset) that is highly granular.
 This data differs from previous sense datasets in that:
- * it provides all possible senses (unlike previous datasets that provided one,
+ * it provides all possible senses,
  * we ensure that meanings provided are as close to the original phrase as possible to ensure that this dataset is an adversarial dataset,
  * we highlight purely compositional noun compounds.

-Please follow the link above for more details.
+Please see the [associated data folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/Extended_Noun_Compound_Senses_Dataset) for more details.

+## Raw Data

+You can download the raw annotation data from [this folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/TaskIndependentData).

+We strongly recommend that you use the Task datasets described above if you are working on related tasks.
+We also recommend that you use the associated data splits to keep results comparable.

+If you working on an unrelated task, you can adapt the raw data provided.
+The data format is described in the [data folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/TaskIndependentData).